-Both GEMSTONE_SYS_CONF and GEMSTONE_EXE_CONF can be defined to point to either a file or a directory.
+Both GEMSTONE\SYS\CONF and GEMSTONE\EXE\CONF can be defined to point to either a file or a directory.

-In addition, the GemStone executables stone create, stone start, pageaudit and topaz accept command line arguments to point to configuration files.
+In addition, the GemStone executables startstone, gemsetup, pageaudit and topaz accept command line arguments to point to configuration files.

-- the /z option sets the system configuration file - the /e option sets the executable-dependent configuration file
+- the -z option sets the system configuration file - the -e option sets the executable-dependent configuration file